-One of the most common aquarium owner questions and complaints for new fish owners is on the topic of cloudy or milky aquarium water.
+One of the most common questions new aquarium owners ask has to do with cloudy or milky water.
 What does it mean?
 Why does it happen?
 And how can I fix it?

-The good news is that cloudy water isn’t necessarily an emergency situation.
-In fact, there are some very simple ways to diagnose and treat your cloudy fish tank water and each will be walked through below.
+The good news is that cloudy water in a new aquarium isn’t necessarily an emergency situation.
+In fact, there are some very simple ways to diagnose and treat cloudy water and each will be discussed below.

 Does your brand new aquarium suddenly have cloudy water after being clear for the first few days?
 Don’t worry.
-A newly set up aquarium is a biological blank slate, there are virtually no life forms present.
-A variety of microscopic organisms are all trying to establish themselves in the tank.
-The nitrifying bacteria that filter the water and create stability and balance haven't had a chance to colonize the system yet, so it's kind of a free-for-all for a week or so.
-Free-floating bacteria and other microbes take advantage of minerals and nutrients in the water and begin to multiply unchecked - thus causing the cloudiness.
+A newly set up aquarium is a biological blank slate; there are virtually no life forms present on Day One.
+Within days, variety of microscopic organisms will begin trying to establish themselves in the tank.
+The beneficial nitrifying bacteria that filter the water and create stability and balance haven't had a chance to colonize the system yet, so it's kind of a free-for-all for a week or so.
+A variety of free-floating bacteria and other microbes take advantage of minerals and nutrients in the water and begin to multiply unchecked - thus causing the cloudiness.
 The situation is sometimes compounded and exacerbated when hobbyists add too many fish all at once and/or feed too much, providing these microbes with an additional food source.

 The Best Solutions for Cloudy Aquarium Water

 A natural reaction is to "do something".
 There is obviously something "wrong" with the tank, requiring action on our part.
-However, prevention/avoidance is far better than attempting to mitigate cloudy water once it starts.
-When you begin to see cloudy aquarium water, it's best to do nothing and let it run its course, but continue reading for some additional insight.
+However, taking measures to prevent and avoid cloudy water in advance is a far better approach than attempting to eliminate it once it starts.
+When you begin to see cloudy water in a new aquarium, it's best to just let it run its course.
+Continue reading for some additional tips.

 Should I do nothing and let nature take its course?

 - Yes!
-Without question, doing nothing is the best approach for a new fish tank.
+Without question, doing nothing is the best approach for a new fish tank, as long as ammonia and nitrite levels are not on the rise.
 Cleaning the filter does nothing except disrupt the few beneficial bacteria that have had a chance to get established.
 These "good guys" will eventually outcompete the cloudy water bacteria for food, starving them out and breaking down their carcasses.

 - Water changes clear the water temporarily, but in a day or two the cloudiness reappears, often even worse than before.
-That's because the new water provided a fresh supply of nutrients, causing the cloudy water bacteria to populate even more.
+That's because new water provides a fresh supply of nutrients, causing the cloudy water bacteria to populate even more.

 - Left alone, the cloudy water bacteria will eventually consume all the nutrients in the water and die out.
-This is cycling!
+This is part of the cycling process!

 Should I add live plants or other beneficial bacteria?

 - Yes!
-Live plants have "good" bacteria and other microbes on them, which help initiate the biological balance in the aquarium.
+Live plants have "good" bacteria and other microbes on them, which help establish the biological balance in the aquarium.

 - Live plants compete for nutrients and help starve out microbes that cause cloudy water.
 In addition, they produce oxygen during the day, which aids in the breakdown of fish waste, uneaten food, and the cloudy water bacteria as they begin to die off.
 This third benefit helps clear the water.

-- They also consume ammonia generated by fish and uneaten food, which tends to build up in newly set up aquariums until the nitrifying bacteria become established.
+- They also consume ammonia generated by fish and uneaten food, that can build up in newly set up aquariums until the nitrifying bacteria become established.

 - No!
 The big thing in terms of the filter when dealing with "New Tank Syndrome" cloudy water is don’t mess with it.

-- Cleaning a brand new filter or replacing the pad does nothing good, and potentially eliminates the good bacteria that are trying to get established.
-If the filter pad or media are in need of cleaning sooner than the first 30 days, you are overfeeding, overstocking, or both.
+- Cleaning a brand new filter or replacing the cartridge or media does nothing good, and potentially eliminates the good bacteria that are trying to get established.
+If the filter pad or media are in need of cleaning sooner than the first 30 days, you may be overfeeding, overstocking, or both.

 Should I change the water more often?

 - No!
-Regular partial water changes (at least 25% monthly) are the #1 thing aquarists should do to be successful, EXCEPT during new tank syndrome.
-As mentioned above, the water clears temporarily (24 hours at best), but the cloudiness comes back with a vengeance because you just gave it a boost of nutrients with the incoming water.
+Regular partial water changes are the #1 thing aquarists should do to be successful, EXCEPT during New Tank Syndrome.
+As mentioned above, water changes may help clear the water temporarily (24 hours at best), but the cloudiness comes back with a vengeance because you have given it a boost of nutrients with the incoming water.

 How to Prevent Cloudy Fish Tank Water